Platform 6 was shot over one evening on the North London Line.

 Here in Stereo 3D.
 Click to view images in a larger window.

-Platform 1 was created over Halloween 2017 and shown as an installation.
+Platform 1 was created over Halloween 2017 and shown

 In my 20s I devoured the monochrome photography of Walker Evans, Robert Capa, the NFA, etc. I must bought bought the whole PhotoPoche library.
 I was also a frequent visitor to Soho’s Photographers’ Gallery, and it was there I was blown away by Lucas Samaras’ bold use of colour, and his physical manipulation of Polaroid prints – so radical back then!

 I saved up, bought a SX70 Camera, and set about moulding the dye layers as images formed, heating the prints, taking them apart, and even putting them in the microwave.
 Sparks flew(!) and each image was unique, yet a style clearly emerged that was all my own.